 Deadband (Deadbandmax): The range of deviations of system frequency (+/-) that produces no PFR

-The median of the calculated MW Limits in the last five FMEs where the unit was evaluated will be computed for each individual Generation Resource and Controllable Load Resource.
+The median of the calculated MW Limits in the last five FMEs where the unit was evaluated will be computed for each individual Generation Resource and CLR.
 If Resource hasn’t participated in five FMEs, proceed to Step 3.

-The median of all FMEs during previous three months where the unit was evaluated will be computed for each individual Generation Resource and Controllable Load Resource.
+The median of all FMEs during previous three months where the unit was evaluated will be computed for each individual Generation Resource and CLR.

 RRS MW limit will be established based on lower of the values computed in Steps 2 and 3.

-If a Generation Resource’s or Controllable Load Resource’s performance during an FME is excluded per the current process (NERC Reliability Standard BAL-TRE-001) from the rolling average calculation, the Resource’s performance will also be excluded from the RRS MW Limit calculation.
+If a Generation Resource’s or CLR’s performance during an FME is excluded per the current process (NERC Reliability Standard BAL-TRE-001) from the rolling average calculation, the Resource’s performance will also be excluded from the RRS MW Limit calculation.
 Also note that all members of a Combined Cycle Generation Resource will be evaluated as one Generation Resource for the purposes of this evaluation.

 5. Timeline to Establish RRS MW Limits

-ERCOT will recalculate the MW Limit on each individual Generation Resource and Controllable Load Resource on a monthly basis.
+ERCOT will recalculate the MW Limit on each individual Generation Resource and CLR on a monthly basis.
 ERCOT shall post on the Market Information System (MIS) Certified area the MW limit for each Resource qualified to provide RRS by the 10th day of each month.
 These RRS limits will be effective in ERCOT systems coincident with first Network Model Database Load two months later.
 For example, ERCOT shall post the MW Limit for each Resource by January 10, 2020.
 These RRS Limits will be effective in ERCOT systems beginning March 4, 2020.
 These recalculated values will follow any threshold limitations as expressed in Section 3 above.

-If at the time of recalculation, a Generation Resource or Controllable Load Resource was previously limited due to any failure mentioned in Section 4 above, then the established RRS limit will continue to apply.
-In order to reset the RRS limit, Generation Resource or Controllable Load Resource may use dynamic models, droop performance tests, or documentation of an implemented corrective action plan to demonstrate that it is capable of carrying standard RRS limit as mentioned in Section 3 above.
+If at the time of recalculation, a Generation Resource or CLR was previously limited due to any failure mentioned in Section 4 above, then the established RRS limit will continue to apply.
+In order to reset the RRS limit, Generation Resource or CLR may use dynamic models, droop performance tests, or documentation of an implemented corrective action plan to demonstrate that it is capable of carrying standard RRS limit as mentioned in Section 3 above.

 Appendix RRS Limit Decision Tree